Swiss attorney general says searched UEFA HQ

-ZURICH, April 6 Switzerland's Office of the Attorney General (OAG) conducted a search for evidence at the headquarters of European soccer body UEFA on Wednesday, the OAG said on Wednesday.
+ZURICH Switzerland's Office of the Attorney General (OAG) conducted a search for evidence at the headquarters of European soccer body on Wednesday, the OAG said on Wednesday.

 "The OAG's criminal proceedings are in connection with the acquisition of television rights and are at present directed against persons unknown, meaning that for the time being no specific individual is being targeted by these proceedings," the OAG said in a statement.